saikumarmk/website/urara/guide-to-tech-1/+page.md

 - University of Western Australia (UWA)
 - University of Adelaide (UA)

 But as to whether it truly matters?
 It may matter, but there are other considerations for many companies.
-I've seen people work at previously mentioned big tech companies who did not come from the above universities, so it is definitely possible to break into the field.
+I've seen people work at previously mentioned big tech companies who did not come from the above universities, so it is possible to break into the field.

 ### Degree differences